Research Themes and Contributions

 Operational semantics: I have often turned to the specification of operational semantics as a domain to apply logic programming and relational specifications.
 In particular, λ-tree syntax can make such specifications straightforward and elegant, and both small-step and big-step specifications lend themselves immediately to logic programming specifications.
 Linear logic can also be used to great effect in the specification of big-step operational semantics.
 I have written an overview article on this topic.

 Proof theory for fixed points: Logic programming, at least as developed above, is limited to essentially reachability.
 One can go beyond such judgments if one embraces forms of induction.
 Since induction is generally used to encode properties of first-order term structures, Baelde and I have studied the proof theory of the triple consisting of first-order quantification, first-order equality, and induction and co-induction.
-The resulting proof theory has allowed establishing a logical duality between finite success and finite failure and a proof-theoretic treatment of simulation and bisimulation.
+The resulting proof theory has allowed the establishment a logical duality between finite success and finite failure and a proof-theoretic treatment of simulation and bisimulation.
 This work provided the basis of the model checking system Bedwyr.
 I have also argued that the proof theory of MALL (multiplicative-additive linear logic) extended with fixed points provides a basis for model checking.

 ∇-quantification: When extending the proof theory for fixed points and first-order quantification to capture λ-tree syntax, Tiu and I introduced the ∇-quantifier to denote generic quantification: the presence of negation-as-failure forces a separation of generic from universal quantification.
 Such an extension has made it possible to directly perform model checking on π-calculus expressions.
 The ∇-quantifier is built into the Abella theorem prover and the Bedwyr model checker.